iExecBlockchainComputing/github-actions-workflows/publish-npm/README.md

 ### With trusted publishers (no token needed)

+> ⚠️ this method uses npm >= 11.5.1 ensure your project supports a compatible version of npm if not please use the method with npm token.

 1. **Call the Reusable Workflow**

    In another workflow file (e.g., triggered by a release), invoke this reusable workflow like so: